John is an experienced freelance content writer with an eclectic employment history.

 There are many benefits to trenchless sewer repair over other methods.
 The main one we have already touched on is less disruption.
 You don't need to worry about your garden or driveway getting turned into an excavation site.
 On a similar note, it is generally a much faster process, meaning what little disruption there is with trenchless sewer repair won't go on for as long.

 It is also considerably more cost-effective.
 It may seem expensive when you compare the cost of the repair alone, but when you factor in the additional costs and time involved in having large parts of your property dug up, the price of trenchless sewer repairs starts to look a lot more attractive.

 Trenchless sewer replacements are not a quick fix, either.
-Some trenchless repairs are rated to last as much as fifty, even a hundred years!
+Some trenchless repairs are rated to last as much as 50 or even 100 years!